 Electronic smoking devices (or e-cigarettes) are an emerging trend in today’s society.
 E-cigarettes are also known as vapes, vaporizers, vape pens, hookah pens and e-pipes.
 Some are made to look like conventional cigarettes, cigars, or pipes, while others resemble pens or USB flash drives.
 Larger devices, such as tank systems or mods, bear little or no resemblance to cigarettes.

 - A cartridge or reservoir or pod, which holds a liquid solution (e-liquid) made up of these basic ingredients; water, nicotine, flavorings, additives, and a propylene glycol or vegetable glycerin base (both used in food to sweeten and preserve).
 All have differing amounts of contaminants.

 - A mouthpiece that the person uses to inhale

-The liquid is heated by a battery-powered heating devise, which creates an aerosol or vapor that the user inhales (called vaping).
+The liquid is heated by a battery-powered heating device, which creates an aerosol that the user inhales (called vaping).

 E-cigarettes come in different shapes and sizes